Vatroslav Jagić: Life

-Upon finishing his studies, Jagić returned to Zagreb, where from 1860 to 1870 he held the position of professor at a Croatian high school.
+Upon finishing his studies, Jagić returned to Zagreb, where from 1860 to 1870 he worked as a professor at the Zagreb Gymnasium.
+In 1862 he married Sidonija Struppi, with whom he had three children.
+His daughter Stanka married the philologist Milan Rešetar.

-In 1869, Jagić was elected a full member of the Yugoslav Academy of Sciences and Arts (now named the Croatian Academy of Sciences and Arts), and a correspondent member of the Russian Academy of Sciences in Saint Petersburg.
+In 1869, Jagić was elected a full member of the Yugoslav Academy of Sciences and Arts, and a correspondent member of the Russian Academy of Sciences in Saint Petersburg.
 Next year, 1871, he became a professor of Slavic studies at Odessa University (Novorossiysk University) and worked also in Berlin, where he moved in 1874 to become the very first professor of Slavic studies at the prestigious Friedrich Wilhelm University of Berlin.
 Jagić held this post until 1880, when he moved again and became teacher at the University of St Petersburg.

-In 1886, he returned to Vienna, where his studies started to be a replacement for retiring former lecturer Miklosich at the University of Vienna.
-Here he taught, did research, and published until his own retirement in 1908.
+In 1886, he returned to Vienna, where at the University of Vienna he replaced the retiring Miklosich.
+There he taught until his own retirement in 1908, but continued research and publishing afterwards.
+In his final years, after the First World War, he had financial difficulties and was forced to sell his book collection.
+At the time, he wrote his autobiography Spomeni mojega života [Memories of My Life], which was posthumously published by the Serbian Royal Academy in two volumes, in 1930 and 1934, edited by Milan Rešetar.

-Jagić died in Vienna but was laid to rest in his native Varaždin.
+Jagić died in Vienna and was laid to rest in his native Varaždin.